A Simple Tensorial Theory of Smectic C Liquid Crystals

-In Fig. \ref{fig:chevron}(b), in each $k$-chevron structure with $k\geq 1$, the layers tilt with the tilt angle varying between $+\theta_0$ and $-\theta_0$, and bend with $k$ foldings.
-Since we assume in the thin film limit, all the molecules are in the plane in our continuous model, near the chevron tips, the tilt angle between the layer normal and the director is not well satisfied, and subsequently, energy is unfavourable.
-The free energy in \eqref{eq:Functional} increases as $k$ increases.
+In Fig.~\ref{fig:chevron}(b), in each $k$-chevron structure with $k\geq 1$, the layers tilt with the tilt angle varying between $+\theta_0$ and $-\theta_0$, and bend with $k$ foldings.
+Given our assumption of the thin film limit, all molecules in our continuum model lie within the plane.
+The directors on the layers can tilt to either left or right by the angle $\theta_0$ and are predominantly vertical due to the structural symmetry.
+Near the chevron tips, the directors remain vertical, although the tilt angle between the layer normal and the director may not be well-maintained.
+Consequently, foldings are energetically unfavorable.
+The free energy \eqref{eq:nondim} increases as $k$ increases, as observed in Fig.~\ref{fig:chevron}.
 In a 3D domain, the configuration near the chevron tips is discussed in \cite{limat-1995-article}.
 The $1$-chevron pattern in smC phases was often observed in experiments, as reported by \cite{ricker-1987-article, mckay-2004-article, jones-2015-article, biscari-2007-article}.
 Although the configuration with fewer foldings is more energetically preferred, the $k$-chevron structure with multiple foldings is unavoidable in confinements like shells \cite{urbanski2017liquid} due to its special geometry.